IceHe/lib/auth/oauth-2-in-action.md

 **OAuth** was designed from the outset<!-- 开端 --> **as a protocol for use with APIs**, wherein<!-- 在其中 --> the main interaction is outside of the browser.
 _It usually has an end user in a browser to start the process, and indeed this is where the flexibility and power in the delegation model comes from, but the final steps of receiving the token and using it at a protected resource lie outside the view of the user._

 #### 1.3.2.
-Authorization delegation: why it matters and how it’s used
+Authorization delegation: why it matters and how it's used

 Fundamental to the power of OAuth is the notion of **delegation**.
 Although OAuth is often called an **authorization protocol**